-\citeauthor{chittamuru2018soteria} \cite{chittamuru2018soteria} introduce a process variation based authentication signature scheme to protect photonic networks against snooping attacks in both uni-cast and multi-cast scenarios.
-Specifically, the packet is encrypted by the process variation profile of detector in destination gateway.
-Architecture-level reservation-assisted security enhancement scheme is proposed and combined with authentication scheme to further increase the security of optical NoCs.
-The reservation scheme introduces a secure reservation wave-guide which prevents malicious Gateway Interface stealing information about another Gateway Interface.
-This framework secures optical NoC against snooping attack with moderate overhead of 14.2\% in average latency and of up to 14.6\% in energy delay product. \citeauthor{guo2020potential} \cite{guo2020potential} divide cells into trusted and malicious cells for countermeasure against timing side channel attack.
-This HT countermeasure limits locally-generated traffic leaving a cell that tagged as malicious.
+\textbf{Timing SC:} \citeauthor{guo2020potential} \cite{guo2020potential} divide cells into trusted and malicious cells for countermeasures against timing side-channel attacks, where it limits locally-generated traffic, leaving a cell that is tagged as malicious.
 Furthermore, the static and dynamic partitioning of cells based on the trust of each cell will try to isolate sensitive traffic inside secure cells.
-Both of these approaches provide protection against timing side channels by avoiding malicious traffic been collided with sensitive traffic.
+Both of these approaches provide protection against timing side channels by preventing malicious traffic from colliding with sensitive traffic.